 Templates

-As for now the program provides a quick start script described here.
-This page may be useful for understanding the program's working principles, and for new templates creation or the existing templates modification.
+Currently, the quick start script may be used for initial project setup, so manual template manipulation is usually not required.
+This page may be useful for understanding the program's principles and for creating new templates or modifying existing ones.

-In this program Mustache template engine [mustache] is used for HTML templates processing.
+This program uses the Mustache template engine [mustache] for processing HTML templates.
 A simple template file may look like this:

 <!DOCTYPE html>